Interoperable Design of Extreme-scale Application Software (IDEAS)

 We are creating an extreme-scale scientific software development ecosystem composed of high-quality, reusable CSE software components and libraries; a collection of best practices, processes, and tools; and substantial outreach mechanisms for promoting and disseminating productivity improvements.
 We intend to improve CSE productivity by enabling better, faster and cheaper CSE application capabilities for extreme-scale computing.

-IDEAS is addressing productivity concerns that are emerging from important trends in extreme-scale computing for science and engineering.
-IDEAS will:
+IDEAS projects address productivity concerns that are emerging from important trends in extreme-scale computing for science and engineering.
+In particular, the projects:

-- Address a confluence of trends in hardware and increasing demands for predictive multiscale and multiphysics simulations.
+- Address a confluence of trends in hardware and increasing demands for predictive multiscale and multiphysics simulations, analysis, and design.

 - Respond to a trend of continuous refactoring with efficient, agile software engineering methodologies and improved software design.